Doctors Best Glucosamine Description

 Note: Glucosamine is obtained from the shells of shellfish.

-Other ingredients: Cellulose, magnesium stearate (vegetable source), gelatin (capsule).
+Cellulose, magnesium stearate (vegetable source), gelatin (capsule).

 The amount of chondroitin sulfate is verified by CPC Titration testing, using USP Test Method and USP Reference Material (dried).